|

 Bezier curves are used for the thickness distribution

-LE / TE rounded: Leading and trailing edge can be rounded optionally.
+Leading / Trailing edge rounded: Leading and trailing edge can be rounded optionally.
 If a polyline was loaded this option is determined automatically and cannot be modified.

 Linked to Main